 Capital losses can actually be a good thing at tax time because you can deduct them from your capital gains, potentially reducing your tax bill.
 Your deduction can offset other income, such as wages from a job, when your capital losses exceed your capital gains.

-But you can negating the benefits of a capital loss if you aren't careful.
+But you can negate the benefits of a capital loss if you aren't careful.
 You'll delay your ability to deduct your capital losses and you could lose out on the deduction forever if you violate the "wash sale rule."

 The Wash Sale Rule Defined

 A wash sale consists of two transactions.
 The first occurs when a trader closes a position at a loss.
 You might have bought a stock for $10, then you later sold it for $5.
 You have a capital loss of $5.

 That $5 capital loss is tax-deductible, but a second transaction can erase the tax benefits of the loss if it occurs within 30 days of the first transaction and it's any one of four transactions:

 - Buying substantially identical stock or securities

 - Acquiring substantially identical stock or securities in a fully taxable trade

 - Acquiring a contract or option to purchase substantially identical stock or securities

 - Acquiring a substantially identical stock for your IRA or Roth IRA